-Leadership Scholarships: Scholarships are one time awards in the amounts of \$500 or \$1,000 for the freshman year only.
+Leadership Scholarships: Scholarships awarded in the amounts of \$500 or \$1,000 for two years.
 Scholarships will be used to reward outstanding leadership among students through their high school and/or community service activities.
 Recipients must be enrolled in at least 15 semester hours and maintain a 3.0 GPA each term.

 Athletic/Service Scholarships: Scholarships awarded to qualified students who have special skills, talents, or abilities.
-They are awarded by the coaches or managers of these respective programs: football, basketball, baseball, fast-pitch, archery, tennis, golf, soccer, band, choir, cheer, trailblazer, newspaper, Trillium, and SGA.
+They are awarded by the coaches or managers of these respective programs: football, basketball, baseball, softball, archery, tennis, golf, soccer, band, choir, cheer, Trailblazer, newspaper, Trillium, and Student Government Association.